Skip to content

 IO and File Formats

-PlantGeom works with three complementary representations:
+PlantGeom works with four complementary representations:

 • MTG on disk and in memory: the graph structure written in .mtg files that you can import and manipulate in Julia using MultiScaleTreeGraph.jl.